nickbild/banamera/README.md

 ![](https://raw.githubusercontent.com/nickbild/banamera/refs/heads/main/media/logo_sm.jpg)

-AI image editors are incredibly convenient.
+AI image editors are incredibly useful.
 In a few seconds, you can make edits that might take an hour or more to do manually.
 Up until recently, these tools could be a bit wonky, to say the least, so the results weren’t always something you could use.
 But the release of Google's Nano Banana changed that in a big way.
 It regularly surprises me with how accurate it is in following instructions.

 But the user experience through the web interface is less than ideal.
 Upload an image.
 Type out a request.
 Wait.
 Download the result.
 Repeat for each image.
 So that’s why I created what I call the Banamera.